SymfonyCasts/symfony7/sfcasts/autoconfiguration.md

 > Variable "issData" does not exist.

+## Calling our Twig Filter from the Template

 This is because we are no longer injecting this variable from our controller but our template still references it.
 Open `/templates/main/homepage.html.twig` and, below, let's use our custom Twig function.
 Write `{% set issData = get_iss_location_data() %}`.

 [[[ code('42e61a170e') ]]]

+## How does this work?
+The black magic behind.

 If we refresh the page again... our custom function is *working*.
 But wait... how does Twig know to use this class?
 We didn't add any configuration for the Twig extension.
 Is it